-(5) A judge shall perform administrative duties without bias or prejudice.
-A judge shall not, in the performance of administrative duties, engage in speech, gestures, or other conduct that would reasonably be perceived as (1) bias or prejudice, including but not limited to bias or prejudice based upon race, sex, religion, national origin, disability, age, sexual orientation, or socioeconomic status, or (2) sexual harassment.
-A judge shall not make unnecessary court appointments.
-A judge shall exercise the power of appointment impartially,\ on the basis of merit, without bias or prejudice, free of conflict of interest, and in a manner that promotes public confidence in the integrity\ of the judiciary.
-A judge shall avoid promotes public confidence in the integrity\ of the judiciary.
+(5) A judge shall not make unnecessary court appointments.
+A judge shall exercise the power of appointment impartially, on the basis of merit, without bias or prejudice, free of conflict of interest, and in a manner that promotes public confidence in the integrity of the judiciary.
 A judge shall avoid nepotism and favoritism.
 A judge shall not approve compensation of appointees above the reasonable value of services rendered.